wesleydb/dotfiles/README.md

 .dotfiles
 =========
 Basic configuration for Vim, Tmux, Git and Ack.
+(Note: If you haven't installed Vim or Tmux or Git or Ack, use homebrew or apt-get to install them.)

 Install:

 Clone this repository to your Mac or Linux Home directory.

-Note: If you haven't installed Vim or Tmux or Git or Ack, use homebrew or apt-get to install them.
+Install oh-my-zsh:
+**curl -L http://install.ohmyz.sh | sh**      Or      **wget --no-check-certificate http://install.ohmyz.sh -O - | sh**

 Symlink the files: